backstrokeapp/deployment/README.md

 ## Development
 In development, we want to run all services locally and make it as easy as possible to reset the state of the entire application.
-Here's an example second `development-docker-compose.yml` file that has the minimal required configuration to start Backstroke in devlopment mode.

 ### Prerequisites
 - A Github [Personal access token](https://github.com/settings/tokens) for the user that will be making pull requests.
 - A Github [oauth application](https://github.com/settings/developers) for Backstroke to use to login users.
 The callback url should be `http://localhost:8000/auth/github/callback`.

+1. Copy this example `development-docker-compose.yml` file into your project:

 ```yml
 version: "3.1"